Creative writing for social media

 This course will take place online on Zoom and Google Classroom.
 It will include an Instagram Live component for delivery.
-Students will also be asked to go out on walks as part of their homework, and to write and photograph in the outdoors.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.

 For classes longer than one day regular reading and writing exercises will be set for completion at home to set deadlines.